LePhenix47/Lahouiti_Younes_13_26012023/README.md

 ## 3.3 Trivial information
-This project has:
+This project:

- - A responsive design
+ - Has a responsive design
- - A dark/light theme
+ - Has a dark/light theme
- - A Swagger API documentation is available in this address: http://localhost:3001/api-docs/#/
+ - Has a Swagger API documentation is available in this address: http://localhost:3001/api-docs/#/
- - This project uses SSR (Server-side rendering)
+ - Uses SSR (Server-side rendering)